e271828e/Flight.jl/docs/notes/design/framework_spec.md

   scripted conditions cost fifty walks, not fifty compiles.

 **Rule.** Which register a service uses is internal, never user-facing API.

+A compiled plan or reader carries the [activation](#g-activation) it was compiled at and applies only to a store set of that activation.
+That pairing is a framework invariant the services uphold, not a user-facing check: neither plans nor readers are user values.

 #### The read-selector family